stellarwp/kadence-blocks/readme.txt

 = 1.8.3 =
 * Update: Fix issue in safari not being able to edit testimonials.
 * Update: Tweak js for accordion inner page link.
-** Fix: Issue with table of contents plus plugin.
+* Fix: Issue with table of contents plus plugin.
+* Update: When switching media in infor box try to keep the same media size settings.

 = 1.8.2 =
 * Update: New toggle for row inner content to follow theme settings.